Described as 'an exceptional advocate' by The Legal 500, Chris has a solid reputation for winning cases against the odds.

 Chris has over two decades of experience defending clients in the most serious cases, from murder and gangland violence to white collar fraud, drugs conspiracies and sexual offences.
 He appears regularly at the Central Criminal Court.

-'Excellent, a very careful and considered advocate he is really good' Chambers and Partners
+- 'Excellent, a very careful and considered advocate he is really good'

 Chris’s cases often involve expert evidence such as DNA and fingerprinting, telephone cell-site, toxicology and computer misuse.

 He has a track record of defending minority groups, especially members of the LGBT+ community.
 Chambers & Partners describe him as "really good with his clients".
 He represents those with complex needs or suffering mental impairment.

 - Court of Appeal cases, including historic appeals.

 R v R - Kingston Crown Court - attempted murder